Kokottni/BirdieBucksBackend/README.md

 This app was a semester long effort with 2 individuals working on the frontend and myself and another working on the backend.
 I was unable to port this over from my school's gitlab so I have just brought over the backend files that I contributed to, and I included a html of the commits from the whole semester.
+To view all the java code go through /src/main/java/coms309.
+Each subfolder here has java code pertaining to the actual application.
+The tests are in /src/test.

 The backend of this app was developed with springboot and maven through the IntelliJ IDE.
 The pom.xml has all dependencies necessary to run the application through the main.java in the src folder.
 Upon execution a .idea folder will be created with a ton of files as well as a .gitignore file.